oskarradon/raincoat/README.md

-# Bring A Raincoat
+# Raincoat.io
-Simple app using the Open Weather API
+Simple app using the Open Weather and geolocation APIs and GSAP animations

 ## Set-up Instructions
 1. Make sure you have node and gulp globally installed